Jamboard Version History

 The right way?
 Ah, if it were only so easy.
 Just like there is not one right way to teach students, there is not one right way to approach teacher development.
 Differentiation is needed to address the needs of adult learners.
 However, mandated PD is often focused on compliance and is less concerned with learning.
 “Attendance is mandatory but learning is not” (Kennedy, 2016, p.
 29).
 Just as we focus on student learning, PD should be more about teacher learning.
 Until it is, we should not be surprised that learning is not happening and that change is not taking place.

 There are a number of services out these that allow students to simulate what historical figures or literary characters might post on social media.
 A popular one is Fakebook.
 However, we wanted to manage this assignment using Google Classroom.
-While we did come across some Google Slide templates using the simulated Facebook layout, I just couldn’t find one that incorporated the more recent updates to the look.
+While we did come across some Google Slide templates using the simulated Facebook layout, I just couldn’t find one that looked like we wanted it to (back in 2016).
 So, I made one.
 As always, I am sharing freely.

 Here is a short URL to make a copy of the three-page template.
 Page one is a blank slide that uses the fake Facebook layout as the background of the slide.
 This makes it easier for the student to add images and text boxes without accidentally moving elements of the layout around.